 We’re not sure what some scholars expect from Mozart.
 Considering he’s deified, perhaps they believe he awoke at 5am each morning, headed to his bedroom window, and stared forlornly into the middle-distance in deep contemplation about the nature of being.

-Dropping to his knees, he’d let rip with an existential roar of anguish before heading off to make profound music.
+Dropping to his knees, Mozart must surely have let rip with an existential roar of anguish before heading off to make profound music.

-In addition, the vast gulf of time between our era and Mozart’s makes it difficult to determine what social attitudes were at the time to this sort of thing.
+In addition, the vast gulf of time between our era and Mozart’s makes it difficult to determine what social attitudes were to this sort of thing.

-Unfortunately, all anyone has to go on are a batch of letters and descriptions of his behaviour.
+Unfortunately, all we have with Mozart are a batch of letters and descriptions of his behaviour.

 We can all be thankful for that, at least.